CLRX/CLRX-mirror/doc/ClrxDisasm.md

 ### Output

-`clrxdisasm` prints a disassembled code to standard output and errors to standard error output. `clrxdisasm` returns 0 if succeeded, otherwise it returns 1 and prints an error messages to stderr
+`clrxdisasm` prints disassembled code to standard output and errors to standard error output. `clrxdisasm` returns 0 if succeeded, otherwise it returns 1 and prints an error messages to stderr

 ### Sample usage

-Below is sample usage of the `clrxdisasm`:
+Below is sample usage of `clrxdisasm`:

 ```
 clrxdisasm -a DCT.amd.0